sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupwindowsdeploymentserviceslogincredentialsdomain.md

 # Domain

-`Domain` specifies the name of the domain for Windows® Deployment Services login.
+`Domain` specifies the name of the domain for Windows Deployment Services login.
 This setting is optional.
 It is not required if the domain was specified as a user principal name (UPN) in [Username](microsoft-windows-setupwindowsdeploymentserviceslogincredentialsusername.md).

 ## Values